marquesmateus93/terraform-eks/README.md

 ## About

-The project creates a EKS cluster with core components.
+The project creates an EKS cluster with core components.

 ## Core Components